buzzgrewal/CodeAlchemy/README.md

 - Upload the `trg_vocab.pkl` file.
 - Enter your pseudocode in the main area and click **Generate Code** to see the output.

-## Contributing 🤝

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the model, code, or documentation.

-## License 📄

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements 🙏